-Mick has lived in the Northern Territory since 2006, During his Army Mick and his wife Hannah bought their family home in Driver in 2016.
+Mick has lived in the Northern Territory since 2006, During his 11-year career in the Australian Army Mick and his wife Hannah bought their family home in Driver in 2016.
 Mick currently works in Indigenous health as an education and training officer.
 Mick is also a current member of local community groups which include the Palmerston RSL and Palmerston Raiders RLFC.
-Mick's aspirations for Palmerston is and inclusive city within the Northern
+Mick's aspirations for Palmerston is to have the most liveable, sustainable and inclusive city within the Northern Territory.